Global Generation of Adjoint Line Bundles on Projective $5$-folds: Global Generation of Adjoint Line Bundles

 \begin{ex} Assume that $Z$ is the critical variety of an effective divisor $G$ at $x$ and $\dim Z=2$.
 By Remark \ref{rmk:embedding-dim-surface-sing}, we know that $m=\mult_xZ=e-1$, where $e$ is the embedding dimension.
 Then by Theorem \ref{Thm:boundofmult}, we have the following inequality

 If $m\geq 2$, then $def_p(G)\leq \alpha_{2, e}(m)= 1$. \end{ex}

 \begin{ex} Let $G$ be an effective divisor on a smooth projective variety $X$ of dimension $5$.
-Assume that $Z(G)$ is a critical variety of dimension 3 and $x\in Z(G)$ is a point.
+Assume that $G$ is critical at $x$ and the critical variety $Z(G)$ is of dimension $3$.
 If $Z(G)$ is not smooth at $x$, then

 \end{ex}